 you are coming

 Background + Training

-I'm an 18-year veteran of the public health and nonprofit sectors before making the shift to running my own coaching and consulting practice.
+I'm an 18-year veteran of the public health and nonprofit sectors before making the shift to running my coaching, consulting, and energy healing practice in 2017.
 I wore many hats from health educator, researcher, trainer, coalition convener to policy advocate.
-I hold a master degree in public health from Columbia University, Mailman School of Public Health and a Bachelor of Arts in Environmental Analysis and Design from the University of California, Irvine.
+I hold a master's degree in public health from Columbia University, Mailman School of Public Health and a Bachelor of Arts in Environmental Analysis and Design from the University of California, Irvine.
 I received certifications in health and life coaching, Transformational Coaching Method, and Coach Mastery from the Health Coach Institute (HCI).
-I am a Certified Pranic Healer (Level II) as well as an energy practitioner trained in Usui/Holy Fire® II Reiki I & II, holographic sound healing levels I & II from the Institute of Holographic Sound Healing & Inner Balance, as well pranic healing in which I am an Associate Certified Pranic Healer.
-Currently, I am enrolled in advanced training on the Transformational Coaching Method at HCI and the Certified Pranic Healing Program at the Center for Pranic Healing.
+I am a Certified Pranic Healer (Level II) as well as an energy practitioner trained in Usui/Holy Fire® II Reiki I & II and holographic sound healing levels I & II from the Institute of Holographic Sound Healing & Inner Balance.
 To learn more, please connect with me on LinkedIn.